SimonChong/Linny/README.md

 ### Click-through Links with Tracking
 To track when users click on an ad you can use the following code to track the clicks.
 Appropriate conversion attribution can be tracked as per the conversion tagging section.
+- Single quotes and double quotes are supported.
+- "mlk" stands for Metrics Link

 ```js
 {{mlk "http://www.testURL.com" tag="testTAG"}}